RandomPotato26/assign4docs/docs/callCenter.md

 user has app permissions improperly set up

-ask user to refer to the provided [Technical Documentation](techinicalDocumentation.md) to set up the proper permissions
+ask user to refer to the provided [User Guide](userGuide.md) to set up the proper permissions

 ## Problem: Received an error code